 - Resting State Dynamic Functional Network Analysis in

 Mild Traumatic Brain Injury, W. Hou, C. Chandler, J. JaJa, and R.

 Society for Magnetic Resonance in Medicine ISMRN 2015, Toronto, Ontario, May 30—31, 2015.

 Platforms with Application to the Poisson Equation.
 J. Wu and J. JaJa, Journal of Parallel and Distributed

 - From Maxout to

-Channel-Out: Encoding Information on Sparse Pathways, Q. Wang and J. JaJa, to
+Channel-Out: Encoding Information on Sparse Pathways, Q. Wang and J. JaJa, Proceedings of the International

 - High Performance FFT Based Poisson Solver on a